IBM/s2i-open-liberty-workshop/README.md

 cd $ROOT_FOLDER/sample
 ```

+1. Run a multistage S2I build to build the application.

 ```
 s2i build . $DOCKER_USERNAME/s2i-open-liberty-builder:0.1.0 authors --runtime-image $DOCKER_USERNAME/s2i-open-liberty:0.1.0 -a /tmp/src/target -a /tmp/src/server.xml
 ```

+Let's break down the above command:
+ - s2i build . - Use s2i to build the current directory
+ - $DOCKER_USERNAME/s2i-open-liberty-builder:0.1.0 - This is the image used to build the application
+ - authors - name of our deployed application
+ - --runtime-image $DOCKER_USERNAME/s2i-open-liberty:0.1.0 - Take the output of the builder image and run it in this container.
+ - -a /tmp/src/target -a /tmp/src/server.xml - This is where the builder output is located

 2. Run the newly built application